ys112/PeerPrep/README.md

 1. Navigate to the question service's root and run `npm run upload` to populate it.

+If a new admin user account is required:

+1. Make a copy of `services/user/.env.development.local.example` and name it `services/user/.env.development.local`.
+Change the sample account details as desired.
+1. Navigate to the user service's root and run `npm run create-admin` to create the account.

 #### For development

 1. Make a copy of `services/user/.env.local.example` and name it `services/user/.env.local`.
 Change the sample `JWT_SECRET` value for security reasons.